WootenblatzCodes/DekkCorePowerShell/README.md

 The auto-restart behavior is configurable.
 By default the script will only restart a service 25 times before giving up.
 In between crashes there is a configurable wait period where you can hit **Q** to exit the auto-restart process.

+This project also comes with commands that can back up your server's MySQL database.
+See the [Other Commands](#OtherCommands) section for more information.

 ---

 ## Installation